 The ideal calcium hardness level is 175 to 250 ppm.

-And, if the calcium level becomes too high, it will cause the water to turn cloudy and the calcium deposits can cause problems for the hot tub shell, element and equipment.
+And, if the calcium level becomes too high, it will cause the water to turn cloudy and the calcium deposits can cause problems for the hot tub shell, element, and equipment.
+See my guide on how to get rid of calcium flakes in a hot tub for more information.

-If the calcium level is not appropriate, it is best to drain out the hot tub, clean it thoroughly by scrubbing it and refill it with fresh water.
+If the calcium level is not correct, it is best to drain the hot tub, clean it thoroughly by scrubbing it and refill it with fresh water.
 You can use a calcium hardness increaser to maintain the balance of your hot tub.

-Hot tub enzymes are essentially biological catalysts that help to speed up the chemical reactions, breaking down and eliminating organic contaminants from the hot tub water such as sweat, body oils, skin cells, cosmetics, hair products, lotions, insects, leaves, twigs, etc., which can build up over time and produce scum in the hot tub that can be difficult to clean.
+Hot tub enzymes are essentially biological catalysts that help to speed up the chemical reactions in your spa.
+They break down and eliminate organic contaminants from the hot tub water such as sweat, body oils, skin cells, cosmetics, hair products, lotions, insects, leaves, twigs, etc., which can build up over time and produce scum in the hot tub that can be difficult to clean.

 Hot tub enzymes help to reduce the amount of sanitizer needed to sanitize and maintain the hot tub.

 A water clarifier helps to keep the hot tub water clear.
-It works by attracting the tiny dust and dirt particles and enlarges them so that they can be captured by the filter.
+It works by attracting the tiny dust and dirt particles and enlarging them so that the filter can capture them.

 However, a clarifier is a temporary measure to clear the water and once the effect of the clarifier wears off, the water will return to its earlier state.